tfulanchan/kau-docs/docs/486/ch6.md

 Most organizations' activities can be assigned to one of the three categories listed above, although the make-up of some organizations tends to lean more heavily towards some of these activities than others.

 Such an organizational composition is a major problem for many organizations in today's business environment.
-(WHY?)
+Why?
 Because these three businesses have very different characteristics, and each of them requires very different strategies, business models, organizational structures, and processes to function efficiently and effectively.

 The customer relations business is driven by economies of scope.
 Each customer should be treated as an individual, and the offerings to each customer—as far as possible—modified to maximally satisfy their needs.
 The organization must focus efforts on customization, developing relationships with customers, and understanding their individual needs.
 The company should offer as many choices as possible to maximize selection for customers.
 The objective is to offer appropriate products and services in order to capture a large share of customers' spending.

 The product innovation and commercialization business is driven by speed—the faster an organization can innovate and commercialize new products and services, the better.
 This requires the organization to use all possible distribution channels to reach potential customers.
 The organizational culture needs to focus on attracting and retaining creative talents.
 The operations need to be appropriate to serve the needs of these creative talents for innovation.
 In other words, the product innovation and commercialization business requires very different strategies, organizational culture, and operational systems from the customer relations business.

 The infrastructure management business is driven by economies of scale.
 The organization should use the infrastructure to deliver as many products as possible, as fast as possible, and at the lowest costs.
 The strategic focus is on the full utilization of facilities and low-cost operations, so the organization needs to be oriented towards cost reduction and standardization.

 ### Unbundling the Unnaturally Bundled Corporations

 Each activity has different characteristics, requires very different strategies, business models, organizational structures, and processes, and most of all, different organizational cultures to function efficiently and effectively.
 Managing them within one organization means that a compromise has to be reached, and despite various other potential benefits, none of them can operate optimally.

 The different characteristics of the three businesses unnaturally bundled together within the same organization can create serious problems for each of them.

-In customer relationship business (e.g., banks):
+#### In Customer Relationship Business (e.g., banks)

 No bank could possibly provide the 'best products' in all categories.
 This creates a dilemma for the financial advisor in the bank.

-Customer relationship management vs. specialized customer service company:

-The moral of the story is that even if the customer relations management staff (the financial advisers) want to do a good job (that is, providing what is best for the customer), they cannot do so as long as they are part of an integrated bank.
+The moral of the story is that even if the customer relations management staff (the financial advisors) want to do a good job (that is, providing what is best for the customer), they cannot do so as long as they are part of an integrated bank.
 They have to sell all products from their own bank even though some of the products are not the best options for the customer.
 In contrast, a specialized customer service company could search the entire market and find the best-in-class products from multiple suppliers in each of the categories, and then bundle them together to maximally satisfy the needs of a customer.
 So for customer services, the integrated company cannot possibly compete with a specialist provider.

-The same is true for product innovation and commercialization.
+#### In Product Innovation and Commercialization

 The integrated company, once they have invested in producing a product, will need to recover the investment over a certain period of time and extract as much profit from it as possible.
 If halfway through an investment cycle a newer and better product is invented, it may well be in the company's interest not to commercialize the new product too quickly, in case it cannibalizes the existing product and the investment already made in the existing product cannot be recovered.
 In comparison, for a product innovation and commercialization company, the consideration will be very different and they will explore different routes to market and commercialize the product as quickly as possible.

+#### In Infrastructure Management Business

-For infrastructure management businesses, the driving force is scale—the more products that can be pumped through the infrastructure, the more quickly the organization can recover its investment and make a profit.
+The driving force is scale—the more products that can be pumped through the infrastructure, the more quickly the organization can recover its investment and make a profit.
 However, being part of an integrated business will restrict what can and cannot be delivered through the infrastructure.

-For example, the cash machine networks (Automated Teller Machine or ATM) in the UK require huge investment to develop and maintain, and for most banks it is a service they have to provide to customers, and often it is not a profitable activity.
+For example, the cash machine networks (Automated Teller Machine or ATM) in the UK require huge investment to develop and maintain, and for most banks, it is a service they have to provide to customers, and often it is not a profitable activity.
 However, if the network can be detached from banks, the infrastructure can be used to deliver more than cash, and it can also be used to provide a range of other services, for example, selling theatre or football tickets, and so on, thereby generating additional revenues for its providers.
 This may enable the ATM network to become a stand-alone, profitable business.

 The implications are very profound.
 Since then, large companies have spent considerable energy and resources re-engineering and redesigning their core processes.
 They have used the latest ICTs to eliminate human intervention, cut waiting time, and reduce errors.
 For many companies, streamlining core processes has yielded impressive gains, saving money and time, and providing customers with more valuable products and services.
 However, there are limits to such gains.
 The principles governing the three core processes conflict with one another.
 Bundling them into a single corporation inevitably forces management to compromise the performance of each process in ways that no amount of re-engineering can overcome.

 In the past, when transaction costs were high, and sometimes for other strategic reasons, these activities were bundled together under the same organizational roof and managed via vertically integrated business models and organizational designs.
 However, the conditions today have changed, and it often makes more sense to unbundle them and run each of the three activities as stand-alone businesses.
 Examining the fundamental nature of the business provides one way to deconstruct the vertically integrated business model and processes.

 Transaction cost pressures may also influence some organizations to choose not to unbundle.
 Hagel and Singer believed that only product innovation is likely to be dominated by a large number of small companies because of the need for creativity, which favors smaller companies.
 The other two businesses—customer relations management and infrastructure management—are likely to consolidate quickly and be dominated by a small number of large companies.

 A second wave of unbundling for transforming intensive companies is 'unbundling the unbundled.'
 Most basic capital-intensive services were heavily regulated and/or owned by the country.
 Such services were mostly delivered by monopolies (single supplier).
 Examples include gas, electricity, water, telecommunication, and other utilities.
 Since deregulation, most of these services have been privatized, and the previous services have been unbundled into separate businesses.
 An example of this is the gas business, where the ownership of the pipeline is separated from the business of pipeline operation, maintenance, and upgrading, and the business of day-to-day work.
 The unbundling of vertical business has led to significant improvements and innovative efficiency.
 This was largely achieved by introducing competition into those stages of the value chain and separating ownership, management, and service delivery.

 ### When is Virtual Worthy?